lazykern/airbnb-review-data-pipeline/README.md

 This project is still in the development process.
 Other information will be added after the pipeline is completely implemented.

+## Data

+The data that is used in this project is the review dataset from [insideairbnb](http://insideairbnb.com/get-the-data/)

 ## Architecture

 Simulated Data Source -> Hadoop (HDFS) -> ???